permutationlock/ztrait/README.md

 The `interface` function provides a method to formally restrict traits to be both necessary and sufficient requirements for types.

-Calling `Interface(Type, Trait)` will construct a comptime instance of a generated struct type that contains a field for each declaration of `Type` the type that has a matching declaration in `Trait`.
-The fields of this interface struct are then used in place of the declarations of `Type`.
+Calling `interface(Type, Trait)` will construct a comptime instance of a generated struct type that contains a field for each declaration of `Type` that has a matching declaration in `Trait`.
+The fields of this interface struct should then be used in place of the declarations of `Type`.

 ```Zig